LALocal305/VanaBot/README.md

 # VanaBot

 A helper bot for the /r/FFXI Discord Server.
 Questions/comments/feature requests?
-Message @LALocal305#5709 on Discord.
+Send us a message on the /r/FFXI Discord Server: https://discord.gg/p8MYERz.

 ## Commands